BhaktiDesaiB/iac-pulumi_forked/README.md

 5. update pulumi.dev.yaml with all the environment variables

-6. to execute the code block
+6. to execute the resources
     ```pulumi up```
+    to destroy the resources
+    ```pulumi destroy```
-    and to refresh the code
+    and to refresh the resources
     ```pulumi refresh```

     Note : refresh pulumi everytime you change region.